 - Vapor trapping (up to the bubble point) in capillary devices

-- Capillary flow regulators (constant back-pressure devices)
+- Capillary flow regulators (constant back-pressure devices used in parallel condensers)

 - From top-level steady-state evaporator-pump modeling to detailed tracking of unsteady liquid/vapor interfaces within wicks